eldym/EC/README.md

 # PLEASE NOTE!

-This project is currently a WIP!
+Yippee!
+Core features have been completed!
-In it's current state, the bot is missing key features in order to function as intended.
+However, more planned features are on their way!
-Please stay tuned for updates and eventual completion.
+Please stay tuned for continued updates.

-A guide will later be provided *here* when the code is operational!
+A guide will later be provided *here* when I feel that the code is ready to ship!

 Thanks!